glouppe/info8006-introduction-to-ai/lecture10.md

 We define the probability $P(f,d|e)$ that the sequence of phrases $f$ with distortions $d$ is a translation of the sequence of phrases $e$.

-Assuming mutual independence of each phrase translation and each distortion, we have
+Assuming that each phrase translation and each distortion is independent of the others, we have
 $$P(f,d|e) = \prod\_i P(f\_i | e\_i) P(d\_i).$$

 - The best $f$ and $e$ cannot be found through enumeration because of the combinatorial explosion.
 - Instead, local beam search with a heuristic that estimates probability has proven effective at finding a nearly-most-probable translation.

+???

+With maybe
+100 French phrases for each English phrase in the corpus, there are $100^5$ different 5-phrase translations, and $5!$ reorderings for each of those.

 ---